 Beautiful beaches and landscapes

-The Philippines is the home of some of the most beautiful beaches in the world!
+The Philippines is home to some of the most beautiful beaches in the world!

 Philippines archipelago has 7000+ islands with gorgeous beaches, beautiful waterfalls and stunning landscapes.
 I’m sure there’s one Philippine island that will definitely captivate your heart.

-My personal favourite is Palawan and Camiguin!
+My personal favourites are El Nido and Coron in Palawan and Camiguin island!
 I bet most people would agree why.
 Another great place to visit in the Philippines is the island of Cebu.
 Here is a Cebu itinerary that will surely help you.

 Buzzing city streets